 Training on images annotated with “severity”

-This is why we are working on developing a more flexible classification network.
+This is why we are developing a more flexible classification network.
 We do this by training the neural network with images that are annotated with not only the type of defect but also a percentage of how severe a given defect is rated.
-So a small mark might get a value of 70%, for example, while a pressed corner would be 100 percent.
+So, for example, a small mark might receive a value of 70%, while a pressed corner would receive a value of 100%.

 In this way, the network not only learns to recognize the difference between error types but also to grade the individual errors.
 As an operator, you can use this to adjust the system's tolerance.
 For example, to avoid too much scrap, you can increase the tolerance so you accept marginally worse-graded objects for a period of time to avoid excessive waste.
 Those could then be sorted and packed as 2nd grade.

-And in the same way, you can easily increase the tolerance again.
+In the same way, you can easily increase tolerance again.

 Increased workload upfront

-Training a neural network in this way currently demands a larger workload for annotating and a different type of network, but the benefit is substantial: a classification network with unprecedented flexibility.
+Training a neural network in this way currently demands a larger annotating workload and a different type of network, but the benefit is substantial: a classification network with unprecedented flexibility.

 The ability to easily adjust the accepted grades will also eliminate the many iterations of the network that would otherwise be necessary to retrain a network when something changes in production.